 And for those who have sent in their applications, the rest of the year is often filled with thoughts of what’s next — but for others, uncertainty lingers as it relates to their next steps.

-“When I started my senior year, I had no idea what I wanted to do after graduation,” says Josh Heim, a diesel technician at Hoxie Implement in Hoxie, Kansas.
+“When I started my senior year, I had no idea what I wanted to do after graduation,” says Josh Heim, a diesel technician based in Hoxie, Kansas.

-This leads many to preemptively wonder, why did I sink all of these dollars into a degree when nobody asks about it?
+This leads many to wonder, Why did I sink all of these dollars into a degree when nobody asks about it?

 It’s not an unfair question to ask.
-While a degree is a necessity if you want to go into a highly specialized career path (such as medicine), it may not be necessary for individuals pursuing a career in fields like sales, customer/client services, or information technology, where emphasis is primarily placed on career experiences, special skills, and references.
+Though a degree is a necessity if you want to go into a highly specialized career path (such as medicine, engineering, or law), it may not be necessary for a career in fields like sales, client services, or information technology, where emphasis is primarily placed on career experiences, special skills, and references.

-Such a consideration is important when determining whether you want to attend a four-year college, community college, or a technical school.
-While having a degree is helpful in finding a job, depending upon your long-term career goals, it may not be wholly necessary.
+Such a consideration is important when determining whether you want to attend a four-year college, a community college, or a technical school.
+Though having a degree is helpful in finding a job, depending on your long-term career goals, it may not be wholly necessary from a financial perspective.

 “My college degree still has value to me — it was an incredible experience in terms of the skills I learned and the people I met,” adds Boogaard.
 “Even if it doesn’t mean much to the people who employ me.”

 If you seek an enriching four-year educational experience (and can afford it), then go for it.
-But there are a number of financial (and professional) benefits of taking an alternative educational route.
+But there are a number of professional and financial benefits of taking an alternative educational route.

 Benefits of Community College or Technical School

-Programs at community colleges and technical schools have become more popular in the past few years.
-Ben Schears, president of Northwest Tech, says that the current trend is in line with market demand.
+Programs at community colleges and technical schools have become more popular in the past few years — a response some attribute to demands in the labor market.